 sign BGP UPDATE for prefixes originated in its AS.
 Only the second

-certificate should be frequently rolled-over.
+certificate should be frequently rolled-over with frequency that is determined by the desired replay vulnerability window.
 Consequently, the

-transit BGPSEC certificate is expected to be longer living than the
+transit BGPSEC certificate is expected to be much longer living than the

 origin BGPSEC certificate.

-Advantage of Re-keying as re-play attack protection mechanism:
+Advantage of Re-keying as replay attack protection mechanism:

-1. Does not require beaconing
+1. Does not require the strictly periodic and frequent beaconing that is characteristic of the Expire Time method [ietf-sidr-bgpsec-protocol-01].
+It may be noted that there is beaconing required (though much less) in some form even for the key rollover method in order to re-propagate and/or re-originate BGPSEC updates before NotValidAfter time of a router cert is reached.
+However, there appears to be much lower chance of abuse by too frequent re-propgation/re-origination in the case of key rollover as compared to that for the Expire Time method.

-2. All timestamps policies are maintained in RPKI
+2. All expire time policies are managed by use of appropriate routers certs and CRLs in the RPKI and also the policies are maintained in the RPKI.

-3. Additional administrative cost is paid by the provider that wants
+3. Additional administrative cost is paid by a provider that

-to protect its infrastructure
+protects its infrastructure (from ill effects of relay of prefix announcements) based on a level of tolerance (vulnerability window) of their choice.
+This refers to the key rollover management process and update re-propagation that needs to be administered by that provider.
+However, the provider’s choice has an impact felt by other ASes or RPs in terms the extra work due to more churn in the RPKI or due to more BGPSEC churn attributable to that provider.

 4. Can be implemented in coordination with planned topology changes

-by either origin ASes or transit ASes (if I am changing
+by either origin ASes or transit ASes.If I am changing

-providers, I rollover)
+providers, I do key rollover and perform all necessary functions such as re-propagate/re-originate my prefix updates, etc.

-5. Eliminates the discussion on who has the authority over the
+5. Eliminates the discussion on who has the authority over and controls the

-expiration time
+expiration time.

-Disadvantage of Re-keying as re-play attack protection mechanism:
+Disadvantage of Re-keying as replay attack protection mechanism:

 1. More administrative load due to frequent rollover, although how

-frequent is still not clear.
+frequent is still not to be determined.

-2. Minimum window size bounded by RPKI propagation time to RPKI
+2. Replay-attack vulnerability window size is lower bounded by RPKI propagation time to RPKI

-Caches.
-If pre-provisioning done ahead of time, it means 24
+Caches ans all RPs.
+If pre-provisioning (i.e. having two pre-staged certs) is, it means 24

-hours minimum in paper.
-However, more experimentation is needed

-when RPKI and cache servers are more massively deployed.
+hours minimum vulnerability based on some rough current estimates [reference].
+However, more experimentation and measurements are needed as and when when RPKI and cache servers are more widely deployed.

-3. Increases dynamic of RPKI repository
+3. Increases the dynamic of RPKI repository and the RPKI as well as BGPSEC churn for RPs.

 4. More load on RPKI caches, but they are meant to do this work.